thadroe/thinthreadwp/README.md

 If you use this theme you'll likely want to change the [text domain](https://codex.wordpress.org/I18n_for_WordPress_Developers#Text_Domains).

-[Perl](https://www.perl.org/get.html) is pretty useful for doing this.
+[Perl](https://www.perl.org/get.html) is pretty useful for doing this quickly.

 This perl command will search and replace within text of all PHP and style.css files in a single directory.
 Run it with your own text domain in the theme directory and again in the 'template-parts' directory.

 `perl -p -i -e 's/thinthreadwp/{yourtextdomain}/g' *.php style.css`

+Or just use find and replace in your editor/IDE.

 ### Gulp